exhuma/grc/_sources/README.txt

        however have two side-effects.
 First, ``stdout`` will be combined with ``stderr``.
 And second, terminal width may not be well respected.

-..
-[2] `.ini` files come close, and I am still investigating this as an
-       alternative.
-But so far YAML seems better and more flexible.

 .. |pysetup-shot-b| image:: /screenshots/pysetup_before.png
 .. |pysetup-shot-a| image:: /screenshots/pysetup_after.png
 .. |aptitude-shot-b| image:: /screenshots/aptitude_before.png